Using the debug-server

 The debug-server is automatically stopped when the debug session is finished.
 For a new debug session, restart the debug-server.

-In your VS Code launch.json file, create a new task as follows, using the "connect" property instead of "processId", and specify the host and port the debug-server is listening (if you don't specify the host, it defaults to localhost):
+In your VS Code launch.json file, create a new configuration as follows, using the "connect" property instead of "processId", and specify the host and port the debug-server is listening (if you don't specify the host, it defaults to localhost):

 {